Frequently asked questions

 Q- Where can I find my saved images and videos?

-A- From the gear icon, click on the “image folder” link
+A- From the software, click on the “folder” icon on the top-right corner

-A- The provided remote control can be used at up to two meters.
-It is good for tests and prototyping, but it can not be considered for any serious live performances.
-For outdoors work or performances, I highly recommend a gamepad with a dedicated dongle and a usb extension.
+A- For outdoors work or performances or photobooths, I highly recommend a gamepad with a dedicated dongle and a usb extension.
 I also love the Kokuyo Ela-fp1 finger trigger which works greatly and allows me to keeps my both hands free: https://amzn.to/2DhSgq6.

 Q- Do I need internet to run Virtual.Ink?